u128str/MCTDHB/LR-TESTS/README.md

 # Arnoldi LR test LR-GP=LR-MCTDHB(1)=BdG results.

-Prerequisites: Installed Arnoldi-LR package: https://github.com/u128str/MCTDHB/tree/MCTDHB_V3.3.02 In the dir where all these files
+Prerequisites: Installed Arnoldi-LR package: https://github.com/u128str/MCTDHB/tree/MCTDHB_V3.3.02

+In the dir where all these files are:
 1) Run the mctdhb to get GS:
 ```
 $  ../bin/boson_MCTDHB_ifort_MKLFFT